 Mobile phones in Taiwan

-Some mobile companies and contracts offer discounted rates in the evenings or to other phones on the same network.
-It is a good idea for expats to compare packages from different companies to find one that best suits their needs.
+Many mobile service providers offer contracts with discounted rates during evening hours or for calls to other phones on the same network.
+Expats are encouraged to compare plans from various companies to find the one that best suits their needs.